Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 Pin it here!

 Kat is the France travel expert behind France Voyager.
 After studying abroad in Grenoble and traveling throughout France, she fell head over heels for the country.
-She has since visited many times since 2012 and is sharing all the tips for visiting France in this blog, which she has run for 4 years.
+She has since visited many times since 2012 (including visits to 10 of the 13 regions in Metropolitan France) and is sharing all the tips for visiting France in this blog, which she has run for 4 years.
 Kat shares places she has traveled to and provides tips based on her own personal experiences of traveling and living in France.
 Aside from France Voyager, Kat also has a couple’s travel blog called World Wide Honeymoon and a podcast that she co-hosts with her husband, Chris, called the World Wide Honeymoon Travel Podcast.